Shiro Kuriwaki

 Resident Fellow at the Institution of Social and Policy Studies

-My research focuses on the mechanics of democratic representation in American politics.
-This research agenda primarily improves upon the measurement of electoral behavior and public opinion, and studies how individual behavior aggregates to geographic districts, elected representatives, and public policy.
-In an ongoing project, I study the structure of voter's party choices across levels of national, state, and local government using cast vote records.
+My research agenda studies the mechanics of democratic representation in American politics.
+I focus on how individual behavior aggregates to geographic districts, elected representatives, and public policy.
+My secondary focus is on developing statistical methods that improve the measurement of electoral behavior and public opinion.
+In an ongoing project, I study the structure of voter's party choices across levels of government using cast vote records.
 In another line of work, I study Congressional politics and the representation of interests.
+For the 2024-25 academic year, I am a visiting scholar at the George Washington University in Washington DC.

 Curriculum Vitae